 I’ve got an entire post on what you need to know about using whole foods for fuel, so go read that for all the details and lot more ideas!!Still trying to figure out your race day fuel?
 Here's an in depth look at what you need and some more natural options. #bibchat #running #runchat Click To Tweet

-If you plan to rely solely on sports drinks as your fuel, then pick one with more carbs and calories, like Tailwind Nutrition Endurance, which is designed for this exact purpose!!
+If you plan to rely solely on sports drinks as your half marathon fueling strategy, then pick one with more carbs and calories.
+Here are three I’ve tested and like: